After you buy your tickets click below to see the recommended texts and books you might want to read to prepare for the conference.

 Mediator Dei and the Liturgical Movement

 Louis Tofari is the founding editor of Romanitas Press.
 He is an expert on liturgical matters both in terms of history and the proper execution of the rubrics of Mass.
-He is also a writer who has published in Catholic Family News, The Remnant Newspaper, and other forums.
+He is also a writer who has been published in Catholic Family News, The Remnant Newspaper, and other forums.

 Stéphane Wailliez is a native of Brussels, Belgium.
 After graduating from a French high school and securing an MA from the Catholic University of Louvain, Belgium, he developed a keen interest in things liturgical, which he studied on a personal basis.
 He is now preparing a PhD thesis about the inner mechanisms of the Consilium, the executive Pontifical Commission that prepared the new liturgical books under Paul VI that comprise the Novus Ordo Mass.
+The Making of the New Mass

 The Story of a Priest: How and Why I left the New Mass to Offer Exclusively the Old Mass